jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thus, now I know how to fix my failure.
 The key to success, for me and you Stargazer, is making a modern lever of power.
 With it, we make frontline pain common knowledge.
 By knowing our society's pain, we turn extras into player gods who take control of their lives.

-<a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<p align="center"><a href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank" class="button primary large">Twitter Car Crash Feed</a></p>

-_This is a Twitter feed for the Ontario Police.
+<figcaption>This is a Twitter feed for the Ontario Police.
 People on this list—right now—are living through Smithereens in some way.
 That pain used to only be felt by the unlucky few.
-By making frontline pain common knowledge, we can solve it using the life-saving rules of the Life Star._
+By making frontline pain common knowledge, we can solve it using the life-saving rules of the Life Star.</figcaption>

 ## The Life Star